ManicodeSecurity/Defending-DevOps/labs/2-Containerizing-An-Application/lab.md

 ```
 Visit `http://localhost:8080/api/check?url=bit.ly/test`

-Note: If you run into port conflict errors, make sure to kill the Golang application if you ran the application manually in Task 2 or any other applications that may be running on port 8080.

 ### Bonus: Change the value for `port` in main.go an environment variable instead of a hardcoded value

 Hint 1: Check out the [OS](https://golang.org/pkg/os) package for Golang